end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 [![Quadcopter 10 watts LED OFF](/wp-content/uploads/2016/06/10w-Quadcopter-LED-turned-off-from-333-meters.png "Quadcopter 10 watts LED OFF")](/wp-content/uploads/2016/06/10w-Quadcopter-LED-turned-off-from-333-meters.png)

+{{< pleasenote >}}
   Note that both images are cropped version of [the original image](/wp-content/uploads/2016/07/10w-Quadcopter-LED-full-image.jpg) which have a much bigger field-of-view.
+{{< /pleasenote >}}

 ## Lost plane alarm finder

 [![Piezoelectric Buzzer - Audible Alarm Sound Buzzers](/wp-content/uploads/2016/07/Piezoelectric-Buzzer-Audible-Alarm-Sound-Buzzers-300x169.jpg "Piezoelectric Buzzer - Audible Alarm Sound Buzzers")](/wp-content/uploads/2016/07/Piezoelectric-Buzzer-Audible-Alarm-Sound-Buzzers.jpg)

 The second device is a 95 decibel (dB) [piezoelectric speaker](http://en.wikipedia.org/wiki/Piezoelectric_speaker).
 This allows the quadcopter to be easily found in case of a crash or an emergency landing.
 For example, if one enter [Failsafe mode](http://wiki.dji.com/en/index.php/Naza-M_Enhanced_Failsafe), the quadcopter can land immediately (or [Return To Home](http://wiki.dji.com/en/index.php/Inspire_1_Pro-Return_to_Home_(RTH)) but that is out of scope) and there is a good chance that it will be far from your takeoff location.
 Tracking a beep-beep-beep sound is much more easier than estimating the landing location 1 km away.

 There are already tons of existing options for a search alarm buzzer on the market, each with their own pros and cons.
 [Some buzzer](http://www.hobbyking.com/hobbyking/store/__14521__HobbyKing_174_Discovery_Buzzer.html) must be connected to a dedicated channel and make sound when flipping a switch on your controller.
 [Others](http://www.hobbyking.com/hobbyking/store/__13064__Signal_loss_Alarm_Lost_Plane_Finder.html) must be connected in series with the throttle channel and rings if the throttle signal has not changed for more than 60 seconds.

 However, I prefer the [DIY way](/tag/diy/) since it gives more personal satisfaction and the selected option is always the preferred one for my personal needs.

 With the DIY route, the piezo buzzer is much louder reaching peaks of 96 dB instead of 60-70 dB since the piezo is powered by the LiPo battery (in my case a 3S 11.1 volts) instead of a poor 5 volts.
 The sound volume for piezo buzzer is proportional to the voltage used to power the device meaning that a 4S LiPo battery (14.8v) would make it louder than a 3S LiPo.

 ## Microcontroller

 [![Arduino Nano v3](/wp-content/uploads/2016/07/Arduino-Nano-v3-300x169.jpg "Arduino Nano v3")](/wp-content/uploads/2016/07/Arduino-Nano-v3.jpg)

 What is different about this project is that it includes an [arduino nano v3](http://www.arduino.cc/en/Main/ArduinoBoardNano), which is a microcontroller.
 The arduino act as the brain between the pilot and the on-board devices.
 It allows control of both the LED and the piezo buzzer by reading the quadcopter's receiver signal and forwarding the pilot commands to each device.

 This configuration offers much more possibilities.
 The most obvious is that each device is controlled by the microcontroller instead of a direct channel.
 This allows advanced logic to be used to implement more features.

 As an example, I don't want the LED always turned ON and certainly don't need to have the alarm buzzing during the flight when everything is going well.
 So I had to come up with a way to control both devices with the transmitter.

 The big innovation about this project is that **both devices** are controlled by the quadcopter transmitter using only a **single** channel.

 As bonus points, with the help of the arduino, the piezo buzzer can be used as a "cellphone ringtone player" to ring the geekiest melodies...

 # Project data

 ## Components and Supplies

 All the hardware components required for this project are available for purchase on eBay.

+{{< pleasenote >}}
   Note that this project assumes that the arduino will be connected to a Remote Controlled (RC) 6-channels Receiver.
 This part for the project is then not listed as a 'required' component.
+{{< /pleasenote >}}

 The material for this project is as follows: